Missouri Disabled Veteran Benefits

 - Who it is for.
 The Missouri Department of Revenue (DOR) describes this credit as being for “certain senior citizens and 100 percent disabled individuals.”
 It is a credit against (or refund of) a portion of the real estate taxes or rent you paid, based on your income — not a removal of the tax from your bill.

-- Maximum credit: up to $1,100 per year for owner-occupants who owned and occupied their home, and up to $750 per year for renters.
-The exact amount depends on the property tax or rent you paid and your total household income.
+- Maximum credit: for the 2025 tax year return being filed now in 2026, up to $1,100 per year for owner-occupants who owned and occupied their home, and up to $750 per year for renters.
+Starting with tax year 2026 (the return you file in 2027), 2025 legislation (HB 594 & HB 508, RSMo 135.030, effective 8/28/2025) raises the caps to $1,550 for owners and $1,055 for renters; from tax year 2027 forward, both figures adjust annually for inflation.
+The exact amount you receive still depends on the property tax or rent you actually paid and your household income.

 - Income limits (confirm the current year).
-The credit phases out with income, and DOR updates the thresholds annually.
-As a rough guide from a recent year, renters/part-year owners had limits near $27,200 single / $29,200 married filing combined, and full-year owner-occupants near $30,000 single / $34,000 married filing jointly — confirm the current-year figures before relying on them.
+For the TY2025 return filed in 2026, limits run roughly $27,200 single / $29,200 married filing combined (renters/part-year owners) and $30,000 single / $34,000 married filing jointly (full-year owner-occupants).
+Starting with the TY2026 return filed in 2027, the same 2025 legislation raises these to $38,200 single / $41,000 married filing combined (renters/part-year owners) and $42,200 single / $48,000 married filing jointly (full-year owner-occupants).
+Confirm the current-year figures before relying on them.
 If you do not also file a Missouri income-tax return, file Form MO-PTC (Property Tax Credit Claim).
 If you do file an income-tax return, claim it on Form MO-1040 together with the MO-PTS (Property Tax Credit Schedule).

 - If you were a POW with a 100% service-connected total disability, call your county assessor’s office and ask for the disabled-POW homestead exemption application.
 Have your VA total-disability letter, your POW proof (DD Form 214 or NARA/VA letter), and proof of primary residence ready.